 Are you ready?
 Let’s get started!

-How Does Cocaine Cause Cardiovascular Problems
+How Does Cocaine Cause Heart Issues

 Cardiovascular disease is associated with a wide range of heart problems including heart failure, heart attack, stroke, and myocardial infarction.
 For drug addicts, cocaine increases the chances of heart disease and other heart problems because it is a stimulant.
 In further detail, cocaine disrupts your cardio system by accelerating your heart rate.
 At the same time, excessive cocaine abuse can increase your blood pressure.
 As a consequence, cocaine can increase your chances of experiencing a heart attack.
 In the process, high blood pressure can lead to death.